cms100-mit/cms100-mit.github.io/_modules/03-political-economy.md

 Nov 4
 : **Branding and the aesthetics of political campaigns**
-- Hunter Schwarz, “[The new Trump-Vance logo looks familiar — and that’s exactly the point](https://www.fastcompany.com/91156842/trump-vance-logo).”
-Fast Company (2024)
 - Reason TV, [Every Political Ad Ever](https://www.youtube.com/watch?v=KmmFQeaY3YM)
 	- How do the aesthetics of each campaign contribute to their overall message?
 What is and isn't effective?
 	- What's the message in the medium?